flxppyy/my-masters-aint-shit/README.md

 # my-masters-aint-shit
-financial modeling being done very poorly with large amounts of vibecoding of subpar llms. don't follow any of this for your own safety and preservation of capital.
+financial modeling being done very poorly with large amounts of vibecoding on probably subpar llms. don't follow any of this for your own safety and preservation of capital.

 ###  Opening Range Breakout Backtest (MNQ) for maximum returns